carenvaleria/carenvaleria.github.io/README.md

-# carenvaleria.github.io
+# Personal Site

-##Hello, this is my portfolio site!
+This is my static site, contains some basic information about who I am and how to contact me.

-##Utilizes HTML, CSS and Javascript with Bootstrap
+Utilizes HTML, CSS and Javascript and Bootstrap